AntonijMijo/neighbourhoods-battle/README.md

 # neighbourhoods-battle
-Comparison of neighbourhoods using data analysis
+The project is about comparison of neighbourhoods using data analysis.